ezriharmusial/artkidsfoundation.org-astro/src/content/pages/en/fundraising-projects.md

 *   Flying Professionals
 *   Company4Company-

-While we are trying our very best, funding remains a challenge to implement most of these solution-oriented initiatives.
+Are you interested to setup Rural Development Projects in Your country?
+Please select your Project of interest and Apply to become an ArtKids Representative in your Country.

+Do you want to donate to our many Fundraising Initatives?
+ArtKids welcomes your support!
 Donate and become a part of Artkids projects for Rural Development.
-You would be constantly video-updated as we implement the project of your choice
+You will be constantly video-updated as we implement the project of your choice